withcaldera/engineering-framework/roles/05-head-of-engineering.md

 - Make strategic technology choices that position Caldera for multi-year success
 - Maintain high technical standards across the entire organization
-- Stay connected to engineering practice and emerging technology
+- Stay connected to engineering practice and emerging technology—especially transformative capabilities like AI
 - Balance innovation, quality, delivery, and risk at organizational scale
-- Champion craft excellence while maintaining pragmatic delivery
+- Champion craft excellence while maintaining pragmatic delivery and speed to market
 - Ensure technical strategy enables and accelerates business strategy
+- Foster a culture of continuous tool and practice adoption that multiplies organizational effectiveness

 ### Impact
 *Taking ownership, delivering outcomes, and creating value for clients and Caldera.*